 For most publishers, only one promo code per order is allowed.
 So, entering multiple Promo Codes here will likely not work for you.
 Note that this is a restriction put in place by your publisher.

-If your publisher’s ordering system accepts Gratis Orders (orders for review copies, or finished copies, for wither your customers or yourself), you can place those orders in the OMM.
+If your publisher’s ordering system accepts Gratis Orders (orders for review copies, or finished copies, for either your customers or yourself), you can place those orders in the OMM.

 While in an order, you can click this button to create a copy of that order’s title list: